-Initial all blanks below to indicate understan ding, and affirm vaccination declination: I understand the risks and benefits of the vaccines named above.
-I understand the risk of contracting il lness from not being vaccinated.
+Initial all blanks below to indicate understanding, and affirm vaccination declination:

+I understand the risks and benefits of f the vaccines named above.
+I understand the risk of contracting i llness from not being vaccinated.
 I understand the risk of transmitting illness to others.
-I understand that if I have not receive ed and/or do not maintain current vaccination, I may be required to adhere to addition onal health and safety measures and/or my participation in clinicals may be deni ed or limited.
-I understand that there is a chance I may not be able to progress in the program, pending clinical site availability and the ability to complete the clinical hours required for the program. do further hereby, now and forever, free and , and clinical affiliates from any and all legal s declination. equest is true and accurate.
-I understand that Student's Printed Name Student's Signature Date Healthcare Provider's Printed Name Healthcare Provider's Signature Date
+I understand that if I have not receive ed and/or do not maintain current vaccination, I may be required to adhere to additi onal health and safety measures and/or my participation in clinicals may be den ied or limited.
+I understand that there is a chance I may not be able to progress in the program, pending clinical site availability and the abili ty to complete the clinical hours required for the program. member institutions/faculty/staff, and clinical responsibility as a result of this declination.
+I hereby affirm that the information in this responsibility as a result of this declination. lease the Alabama Community College System, its al affiliates from any and all legal and financial equest is true and accurate.
+I understand that a grounds for disciplinary action, which may include Student's Printed Name Student's Signature Date Healthcare Provider's Printed Name Healthcare Provider's Signature Date